 Having later gained experience of working as a consultant on stock transfers in England and Wales, Linda moved to the Welsh Assembly Government in a finance role, with responsibility for the administration budget for the organisation.

-Linda was appointed the Chief Executive of Tai Tarian in 2010.

-Linda can be contacted on firstname.lastname@example.org.
+Linda was appointed the chief executive of Tai Tarian in 2010.
+She can be contacted on firstname.lastname@example.org.

-Sian is a Fellow of the Chartered Association of Certified Accountants (FCCA) and has over 20 years’ experience working across public and private sectors.
+Sian is a fellow of the Chartered Association of Certified Accountants (FCCA) and has over 20 years’ experience working across public and private sectors.

-She began her career as an accountant in 1996 at B/E Aerospace before being appointed as the Head of Finance for Environment, Sustainability and Housing at the Welsh Government.
+She began her career as an accountant in 1996 at B/E Aerospace before being appointed as the head of finance for Environment, Sustainability and Housing at the Welsh Government.

-In 2011, Sian moved into the Housing and Care sector with Opportunity Housing, where she became their interim Finance Director.
+In 2011, Sian moved into the housing and care sector with Opportunity Housing, where she became their interim finance director.
 She then worked for Gwalia, which, following a merger with Seren, became the Pobl Group.